-Drivers are a crucial part of computer machines, so you need to keep up to dated drivers because due to wrong or outdated drivers, there is a possibility you could face issues like a sudden computer shutting down.
+Graphic drivers are a crucial part of computer machines, so you need to keep up with updated drivers because of wrong or outdated drivers.
+Usually, it is a graphics driver-related issue that causes a sudden computer shutting down error.

 You can update drivers manually and automatically.
 Please see the below steps:

 Step 1.
 Visit the manufacturer's website and download graphic drivers.
 In my case, I'm using a dell laptop (Latitude 3460).